fthidln/Pressure-Predictive-Control/README.md

    * Limited to linear relationships
    * Sensitive to outliers
    * Assumes no multicollinearity between features (when using multiple features)
 * Dense Neural Network = A dense neural network (DNN) consists of layers of neurons where each neuron in one layer is connected to every neuron in the next layer (hence the term "fully connected").
+Compare to other machine learning algorithm used in the project, this algorithm is the most complex.
+It is build using Sequential() model from tensorflow with 9 consecutive dense layer.
+The notation architecture for this model can be seen below:

  * Pros
    * Can model highly complex relationships between input and output
    * Scalable to large datasets and tasks like image recognition, natural language processing, etc